 Alternatives for Blue Diamonds

-Due to its royal blue color, a sapphire is an ideal alternative to a blue diamond.
+Due to its royal blue color, sapphire is an ideal alternative to a blue diamond.
 Like their diamond siblings, they are also extremely durable.
 Rare types of sapphires can change their hue under different lighting.
 For example, under fluorescent light, they exhibit a royal blue hue, and under incandescent light, they change to purple.

 Apart from the royal blue hue, they also come in green, violet, purple, orange, yellow, pink, and similar colors.
 You can even find black, brown, or gray sapphires, but they are much rarer.
 It goes without saying that sapphire engagement rings are much more affordable than blue diamond engagement rings.